localstack/docs/content/en/user-guide/aws/pinpoint/index.md

 </disable-copy>
 {{< /command >}}

-When validating OTP codes, LocalStack accounts for the number of allowed attempts and the validity period.
+When validating OTP codes, LocalStack checks for the number of allowed attempts and the validity period.
 Unlike AWS, there is no lower limit for validity period.